-To facilitate this process \cite{acebes2021cartesian}, we map the LAA surface onto a unified coordinate system (Universal Left Atrial Appendage Coordinates, or ULAAC), which is an extension of the Universal Atrial Coordinate (UAC) system developed by Roney et al. \cite{roney2019universal}.
-To illustrate this approach, we apply it to patient-specific CFD flow fields from two groups of patients with and without AF, obtaining the hemodynamic signature of AF in LAA flow, which, to the best of our knowledge, has not been done before.
+To facilitate this process \cite{acebes2021cartesian}, we map the LAA surface onto a unified coordinate system (Universal Left Atrial Appendage Coordinates, or ULAAC), which is an extension of the Universal Atrial Coordinate (UAC) system developed by Roney et al. \cite{roney2019universal}. \rebuttal{We illustrate this novel approach by analyzing flow fields obtained by running CFD simulations on LA anatomical models of patients with and without adverse atrial remodeling.}

-Moreover, as this approach can offer direct insight into the relationship between the different geometric and flow parameters, we quantified and compared the influence of different variables such as LAA volume, ostium area, cardiac output, etc. on the stasis patterns within the LAA for patients with and without AF.
-Finding a suitable and general criterion to predict stasis risk for a particular patient would provide clinicians with a useful tool to identify patient groups and select the optimal therapy, as current medical procedures to estimate ischemic stroke risk are based on demographic and clinical factors and do not consider patient-specific information about LA hemodynamics.